deref/uni/doc/config.md

 For an example project, see the [`uni.yml` file](../example/uni.yml) in the [example directory](../example).

+# `repository`

+URL of code repository.
+If provided, this property is copied in to all generated `package.json` files.

 # `registry`

 Where to publish packages to.
 Defaults to `https://registry.npmjs.org/`.